Gov. Wolf: 100 New Projects Will Improve Infrastructure, Enhance Community Development, and Protect Environment

 A complete list of Act 13 projects approved at today’s CFA meeting can be found here highlighted in pale yellow.

-More information about the Commonwealth Financing Authority can be found on the Department of Community and Economic Development (DCED) website or follow the agency on Twitter, LinkedIn, Facebook, and YouTube.
+More information about the Commonwealth Financing Authority or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.